RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 * In the main clrmamepro window, select **"Scanner"**
 * Leave all settings at default and click **"New Scan..."**
 * When clrmamepro finishes scanning, you will see a "Statistics" window with high level information and a "Scan Results" window with detailed information about your missing ROMs

-### Repeat Steps 4 through 6 for the FBA ROM set#
-* From clrmamepro "Profiler" window load the DAT file for PiFBA `C:\retropie-dat-master\pifba\fba_029671_od_release_10_working_roms.dat`
-* From clrmamepro "Settings" windows set the ROM path to `C:\retropie-dat-master\pifbaroms`
-* Use clrmamepro's "Rebuilder" to rebuild your existing ROMs to a new ROM set
-* Scan the rebuilt ROMs using the "Scanner"

 ### Notes